avishek2002/WebServicesIntro/README.md

 2. Select any archetype and version
 3. For the artifact Id, enter your project name
 4. Navigate to where you want to place your project

+## Server
+1. Copy the server side code from web_service_server_code directory to <your_project_name>/src/main/java
-5. Add the jaxws-ri dependency into the pom.xml file
+2. 5.
+Add the jaxws-ri dependency into the pom.xml file
 ```
 <dependencies>
     <dependency>